We’ve been bouncing off the walls with excitement since we had a call with one of our favourite mentors Leo Babauta from Zen Habits.

-In this conversation, Leo shares why he became vegan, how he deals with the social pressures of being a ‘weirdo’, homeschooling as well as some projects that he’s been working on.
+In our chat, Leo shares why he became vegan, how he deals with the social pressures of being a ‘weirdo’, homeschooling as well as some projects that he’s been working on.

 Here it is!

 When somebody meets you for the first time and asks you what you do for a living, how do you typically respond?

 I tell them that I’m a writer.
 If they want to know more, I tell them that I write about changing your life through habits and mindfulness.
 Then if they want to know, even more, I will tell them that I have a website.
 Then from there, it gets a little more complicated.

 People often get shocked that I make a living from my website.
 Not only that, I support six children.
 And in all honesty, I’m pretty shocked too.